altsoph/paranoid_transformer/README.md

 ## TLDR

-After all, this project turns to a published neural network generated book.
+After all, this project turns into a published neural network generated book.
 [Check the story behind it in my Medium post](https://medium.com/altsoph/paranoid-transformer-80a960ddc90a).

 ## Overview